Tips for Hiking With Dogs

 It's also advisable to bring along at least one quart of water for every 3 miles of a hike for your dog.
-I also recommend that if you come to a water source and can fill up water reservoirs go ahead and do so and filter the water as well, even for your dog, who needs clean water too.
+I also recommend that if you come to a water source and can fill up water reservoirs, go ahead and do so.
+Filter the water as well—even for your dog, who needs clean water, too.

 I've also heard of some people taking a long a small amount of Pedialyte to add to your dog's water to avoid dehydration.
 It's extremely important for you to be educated on the signs of dehydration for your dog to avoid any problems and know how to intervene and take action!

 Taking along a collapsible water and food bowl will be helpful to refuel your dog's nutrition needs and allow them to hydrate as well.
 I recommend allowing your dog to take a drink every 15 minutes to an hour; this will also depend on how hot it is and how hard your dog is working.

 Don't forget to take along some high-quality dog food and nourishing snacks for your dog as well.
 My favorite dog food for my dog is a for less weight.
 You could also try making your own dehydrated, raw dog food as well!
 Snacks I like to bring along are homemade treats, dried blueberries, dehydrated sweet potato slices, and natural, non-additive, sugar-free, peanut butter. grain-free dehydrated dog food

 Dog safety is another key aspect to making sure you have a fun and enjoyable hike with your dog.

 First and foremost, I advise having a dog-specific first aid kit that will contain items relevant to a dog's needs in case of minor injury while on the trail.
 Depending on how badly your dog is injured, it may also be beneficial to have a packable muzzle as dogs who are hurt can become aggressive, even your own!